Skip to content

 United States

-President Trump told CNN on Monday that the largest wave of strikes on Iran "has not yet happened" and declined to rule out deploying US ground troops "if necessary."
-Seventy-two hours earlier, Trump described the operation as lasting "four weeks or less" and explicitly rejected ground forces and nation-building .
+In a CNN interview, President Trump stated that the largest wave of strikes on Iran 'has not yet happened' and declined to rule out sending US ground troops 'if necessary.'
+Seventy-two hours earlier, Trump had explicitly rejected ground forces and described the operation as lasting 'four weeks or less.'

 Erdogan positioned Turkey as the only actor with relationships on all sides of the conflict — but Iran's acknowledgement that its own military units are operating beyond central control raises the question of who would enforce any agreement.